Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 ### VECTOR-CONSTRUCTOR

-This lets you create a new vector value anywhere an expression can be typed.
+This lets you create a new vector value anywhere an expression can be put.
 This expression supports non-constant elements of the constructor.
 TODO: More text.